kubevault/kubevault/docs/guides/secret-engines/etcd/overview.md

 ## Before you begin

 - Install KubeVault operator in your cluster from [here](/docs/setup/README.md).
 - Run an etcd cluster with [authentication enabled](https://etcd.io/docs/latest/op-guide/authentication/) (`etcdctl auth enable`).
-The root user configured on the `AppBinding` must have permission to add users and grant roles.
+The root user configured on the `AppBinding` must be able to add users, create roles, grant role permissions, and grant roles to users.
-- Pre-create the etcd roles you want to bind credentials to (e.g. `reader`, `writer` via `etcdctl role add`).
-The plugin only grants — it does not create roles.
+- Pre-create roles referenced under `roles` (for example, `reader` or `writer` via `etcdctl role add`).
+Roles defined under `custom_roles` do not need to exist beforehand; the plugin creates them if necessary.

 ```bash
 $ kubectl create ns demo